What is DTF Printing ?

 Cost-Effective: Lower setup costs compared to screen printing.

-Comparing DTF Printing to Other Methods
+Comparing Direct-to-Film Printing to Other Methods

 When compared to DTG, screen printing, and sublimation, DTF stands out for its ability to print on a broader range of fabrics with less preparation and higher durability.
 Unlike screen printing, which requires different screens for each color, DTF can print full-color designs in one go.
 Sublimation is limited to polyester fabrics, whereas DTF works on cotton, polyester, blends, and more.

-Applications of DTF Printing
+Applications of Direct-to-Film Printing

 DTF printing is used for: